Based on Douglass North and Robert Thomas, The Rise of the Western World (Cambridge, 1973).

 This trade network spread through northern Europe and eventually linked with the Mediterranean trade network.
 The latter network involved trade between Italian city states (especially Genoa, Venice, and Pisa) and the Arab world.
 The Italian traders exchanged timber, iron, and wood and metal manufactured products for the luxury goods that the Arab traders had purchased in the lands abutting the Indian Ocean: spices, perfumes, ivory, silk.
 Northern Europe’s demand for these goods rose as it became wealthier and more populous.

-The settlement of frontier lands was associated with strengthening commerce, the growth of cities (which tended to develop along trade routes), and increasingly specialized production.
+The settlement of frontier lands led to strengthening commerce, the growth of cities (which tended to develop along trade routes), and increasingly specialized production.
 These trends continued through to the end of the 12th century, by which time little unsettled land remained.

 Feudalism had been designed for a society in which only local markets existed and in which money transactions were relatively rare.
-The rise of commerce deepened the markets and made money trades increasingly common.
-Feudalism responded cautiously to these changes.
-Customary law protected the serfs from overbearing lords.
-Any deviation from that law reduced the authority of the law, so the serfs tended to weigh the immediate benefit of a deviation against the longer term cost of the erosion of the law.
-They often decided that the cost outweighed the benefit, making them resistant to change.
+The rise of commerce deepened the markets and made money trades increasingly common, but feudalism was slow to respond to these changes.
+The customary law that governed the manors was the serfs’ protection from overbearing lords.
+Any deviation from the law reduced the law’s authority, so the serfs tended to weigh the immediate benefit of a deviation against the longer term cost of the erosion of the law.
+They often resisted change because they believed that the cost outweighed the benefit.

 The most significant change was the substitution of a fixed money payment for the serf’s labour obligation, leaving him free to work full-time on his own strips.
 Lords also began to lease out some of their lands for fixed money payments.
 These payments were incorporated into customary law, and did not fluctuate.
 In the Middle Ages,